Skip to Main Content

 We recognize the crucial role of registered nurse first assistants in our hospitals.
 Together, with our clinical partners, we are implementing evidence-based clinical practice to improve health and wellness.

-This program is a three-step process with online instruction, clinical skills check-off, and completion of clinical hours at your home institution.
-Upon completion of this program, you will receive 45 contact hours.
+This program is structured in three phases.
+The first phase consists of online instruction, followed by clinical skills check-offs and the completion of clinical hours at your home institution in the subsequent phases.
+Additionally, you will receive a one-year subscription to AORN.
+Upon successful completion of the program, you will earn 50.5 contact hours.

 Didactic Curriculum